cloudfoundry-attic/cf-docs-deprecated/content/frameworks/ruby/rails-3-1.md

     - mysql
 ---

-This is a guide for Rails 3.1 developers using Cloud Foundry.
+This is a guide for Rails 3.1 and 3.2 developers using Cloud Foundry.
 It makes the following assumptions:

 +   You have vmc installed.